Reginald Dyer: Reaction in Britain and British India

-A committee of enquiry, chaired by Lord Hunter, was established to investigate the massacre.
+A committee of inquiry, chaired by Lord Hunter, was established to investigate the massacre.
 The committee's report criticised Dyer, arguing that in "continuing firing as long as he did, it appears to us that Colonel Dyer committed a grave error."
 Dissenting members argued that the martial law regime's use of force was wholly unjustified.
 "Colonel Dyer thought he had crushed the rebellion and Michael O'Dwyer was of the same view," they wrote, "(but) there was no rebellion which required to be crushed."
+The Morning Post claimed Dyer was "the man who saved India" and started a benefit fund which raised over £26,000 sterling.
+Sources differ on how much, if anything Rudyard Kipling contributed to this fund and some sources claim that 'the man who saved India' line came from Kipling.
+Michael O'Dwyer, Lieutenant-Governor of Punjab from 1913 to 1919, endorsed Dyer and called the massacre a "correct" action.
+Some historians now believe he premeditated the massacre and set Dyer to work.
+Many Indians blamed O'Dwyer, and while Dyer was never assaulted, O'Dwyer was assassinated in London in 1940 by an Indian revolutionary, Sardar Udham Singh in retaliation for his role in the massacre.

 Dyer was met by the Adjutant-General of India, Lieutenant-General Havelock Hudson, who told him that he was relieved of his command.
 He was told later by the Commander-in-Chief in India, General Charles Monro, to resign his post and that he would not be reemployed.

-Dyer tried to win over the Sikhs as best as he could.
-He forced the manager of the Golden Temple, and Sunder Singh Majithia, to use their influence over the Sikhs, in favour of the government.
-As a result, priests of the Golden Temple invited him to the sacred shrine and presented him with a Siropa (turban and sword).

-The Morning Post claimed Dyer was "the man who saved India" and started a benefit fund which raised over £26,000 sterling.
-Sources differ on how much, if anything Rudyard Kipling contributed to this fund and some sources claim that 'the man who saved India' line came from Kipling.

-Dyer was heavily criticised both in Britain and India.
-Several senior and influential British government officials and Indians spoke out against him, including:
+He was heavily criticised both in Britain and India.
+Several senior and influential British government officials and Indians spoke against him, including: